 ) magazine.

-Yes, like one of our most major heroes, James Dean, we were all rebels without a cause — but all
+Yes, like one of our most major heroes, James Dean, we teenagers were all rebels without a cause but all we really wanted to do was have fun.

 And did we ever!!

 Click on any of the following links for a trip down Memory Lane, U.S.A.
 Just a few of the best ones have been selected, but each has links to virtually hundreds of others.
-And when you are done surfing, be sure to come back to our class site for more stuff.

 Click here